Indonesian cuisine: Fruits

 Fruit rujak, consists of slices of unripe mango, jambu air, kedondong, jicama, papaya and pineapple.
 These fruits are served with thick and spicy coconut sugar and spicy salt.

 Indonesian markets abound with many types of tropical fruit.
 These are an important part of the Indonesian diet, either eaten freshly, or made into juices (such as jus alpukat), desserts (such as es buah and es teler), processed in savoury and spicy dishes like rujak, fried like pisang goreng (fried banana), cooked into cakes (such as kue pisang or bika ambon), sweetened and preserved such as sale pisang and manisan buah, or processed into kripik (crispy chips) as snacks like jackfruit or banana chips.

 Many of these tropical fruits such as mangga (mango), manggis (mangosteen), rambutan, cempedak, nangka (jackfruit), durian, jambu air, duku (langsat), jeruk bali (pomelo), belimbing (carambola), kedondong and pisang (banana), are indigenous to Indonesian archipelago; while others have been imported from other tropical countries, although the origin of many of these fruits might be disputed.
 Klengkeng (longan) were introduced from India, semangka (watermelon) from Africa, kesemek from China, while alpukat (avocado), sawo, markisa (passionfruit), sirsak (soursop), nanas (pineapple), jambu biji (guava) and pepaya (papaya) were introduced from the Americas.
 Many of these tropical fruits are seasonally available, according to each species flowering and fruiting seasons.
 While certain fruits such as banana, watermelon, pineapple and papaya are available all year round.

 Today, Indonesian markets is also enrichen with selections of home-grown non-tropical fruits that is not native to Indonesia.
-Strawberry, melon, apple, pear and dragonfruit are introduced and grown in cooler Indonesian highlands such as Malang in mountainous East Java, Puncak and Lembang near Bandung, to mimic their native subtropics habitat.
+Strawberry, melon, apple, pear and dragon fruit are introduced and grown in cooler Indonesian highlands such as Malang in mountainous East Java, Puncak and Lembang near Bandung, to mimic their native subtropics habitat.